day8/re-frame/docs/CodeWalkthrough.md

 So, **an event is not processed synchronously, like a function call**.
 The processing happens **later** - asynchronously.
 Very soon, but not now.

-The consumer of the queue is a `router` which looks after the event's processing.
+The consumer of the queue is the re-frame `router` which looks after the event's processing.

 The `router`:

 1. inspects the 1st element of an event vector
-2. looks for the event handler (function) which is **registered** for this kind of event
+2. looks for the event handler (a function) which is **registered** for this kind of event
-3. calls that event handler with the necessary arguments
+3. calls that event handler (function) with the necessary arguments

-As a re-frame app developer, your job, then, is to write and register an event handler (function) for each kind of event.
+As a re-frame app developer, your job, then, is to write and register an event handler (function) for each kind of event, including this `:timer` event.

 ## Event Handlers (domino 2)

 Collectively, event handlers provide the control logic in a re-frame application.

-In this application, 3 kinds of event are dispatched:
+In this application, three kinds of event are dispatched:
-  `:initialize`
+  - `:initialize`
-  `:time-color-change`
+  - `:time-color-change`
-  `:timer`
+  - `:timer`    (this one we saw above)

 3 events means we'll be registering 3 event handlers.

-### Two ways to register
+### Registering Event Handlers

+Event handler functions:
-Event handler functions take two arguments `coeffects` and `event`, and they return `effects`.
+  - take two arguments `coeffects` and `event`
+  - return `effects`

-Conceptually, you can think of `coeffects` as being "the current state of the world".
+Conceptually, you can think of the argument `coeffects` as being "the current state of the world".
-And you can think of event handlers as computing and returning changes (effects) based on "the current state of the world" and the arriving event.
+And you can think of event handlers as computing how the world should be changed by the arriving event.
+They return (as data) how the world should be changed by the event - `the side effects` of the event.

-Event handlers can be registered via either `reg-event-fx` or `reg-event-db`  (`-fx` vs `-db`):
+Event handlers can be registered in two ways:
+  - `reg-event-fx`
+  - `reg-event-db`

+ One ends in `-fx` and the other in `-db`.

-  - `reg-event-fx` can take multiple `coeffects` and can return multiple `effects`, while
+  - `reg-event-fx` can take multiple `coeffects` and can return multiple `effects`, whereas ...
   - `reg-event-db` allows you to write simpler handlers for the common case where you want them to take only one `coeffect` - the current app state - and return one `effect` - the updated app state.

-Because of its simplicity, we'll be using the latter here: `reg-event-db`.
+Because of its simplicity, we'll be using the latter one here: `reg-event-db`.

 ### reg-event-db